 If a being is intelligent and feels pain is it wrong to torture it for sport as in fishing?
 Is it wrong to kill it and eat it if one's own survival isn't dependent upon it?

-An image of a Crappie Fish Fish - aware, sensitive and intelligent
+Fish - aware, sensitive and intelligent |

+Do humans have the right to destroy other species and the planet?
+The human consumption of fish is the greatest cause of the destruction of the oceans.
+If you buy fish or other sea creatures to eat you are directly responsible for the damage caused by your purchase.
+There is no nutritional requirement in the human diet for sea-creatures.
+There is no requirement for humans to eat any animal.
+We can be perfectly healthy on a diet of fruits, nuts and vegetables.
 If you would like to demonstrate your intelligence, simply stop eating fish and other sentient beings.
-The single most important thing you can do for yourself and the planet is to use your big brain and adopt the diet your body was intended for - you will improve your health and save countless harm and suffering to other beings.
+The single most important thing you can do for yourself and the planet is to use your big brain and adopt the diet your body was intended for - you will improve your health and save countless harm and suffering to other beings. |

 Other animal facts: